Reproductions & Permissions

 Fee Schedules for digital reproductions and permissions

-The Imaging Services Department offers digital reproductions of items in the collections, as well as permission to publish images obtained through the department.
+The Imaging Services Department offers digital reproductions (image files) of items in the collections and grants permission to publish any image files obtained through the department.
 Fees for reproduction and usage permissions help us cover labor costs for technical services.
-All orders are subject to Maryland state tax unless a nonprofit tax identification number is provided on the order form.
-All fees are per image and per permission.
+Maryland state sales tax is applied to all orders except those where a nonprofit tax identification number is provided on the order form.
+All fees are charged per image file.

 How to Obtain Verification and Item ID